ratibus11/Ratibus11/RESUME.md

 _May 2019_\
 during [Engineering Science Olympiads](https://www.upsti.fr/nos-evenements/olympiades-de-si) - 2019 Edition

-Presentation with my team of the project made for the A-level engineering test, during an olympiad against different groups of the Strasbourg Academy.\
+Presentation with my team of the project made for the A-level engineering test, during an Olympiad against different groups of the Strasbourg Academy.\
 \
-OptiVélo - An Arduino-ed bike which helps users to enjoy bike travelling (lights/speed change automation, fitness and cultural mobile apps, digital recognition).\
+OptiVélo - An Arduino-ed bike which helps users to enjoy bike traveling (lights/speed change automation, fitness and cultural mobile apps, digital recognition).\
 \
 Made with: